 What do I do if I move to another address?

 You will need to notify the Office of International Student Services within 10 days of moving to a new address so we can update your information in SEVIS.
 Please fill out a Request to Update Personal Information.

 You may apply for a Social Security Number (SSN) you have been offered a job on-campus.
 If the position is off-campus, you must have proper employment authorization (OPT or CPT).
 An application for a SSN can be submitted to the Social Security Administration as early as 30 days prior to the start of the position.

 How can I get a Social Security Card?

 First, you must have a job or an offer of a job.
 You will need to bring a letter from your employer stating your job description, location of employment, and number of hours you will work per week.
 Additionally, you must submit an SSN Status Verification Letter Request Form.
 The Office of International Student Services will provide you a status verification letter to submit with your SSN application.
 For more information, view the SSN Information handout.

 How do I get a driver’s license?

 F-1 students are eligible to apply for a WV driver’s license.
 You will need a letter issued by an DSO stating you are currently studying at Marshall University.
-To request a letter, you must fill out the Status Verification Letter Request Form and return to the Office of International Student Services.
+To request a letter, you must fill out the Status Verification Letter Request Form.
 If you are applying for a driver’s license, you will need to take a written exam and will also need to complete a driving test.

 For more information, please go to http://local.dmv.org/west-virginia/cabell-county/huntington/dmv-office-locations.php.